-Save the Date: ACJRD are delighted to announce that their December seminar and networking event on the theme ‘Towards research co-production in Irish criminal justice: lessons from recent projects' will take place on the evening of Tuesday, 3rd December 2024.
+ACJRD hosted their December seminar and networking event on the theme ‘Towards research co-production in Irish criminal justice: lessons from recent projects' on Tuesday, 3rd December 2024 in the Law Society.

-In this event, Dr. Ian Marder (Maynooth University School of Law and Criminology) will chair a seminar to introduce the concept, benefits and challenges of research co-production in a criminal justice context.
-Attendees will hear from researchers and practitioners involved in a wide range of research projects and consider the potential to expand the co-production of research on crime and justice in Ireland.
+ACJRD would like to thank Dr. Ian Marder (Maynooth University School of Law and Criminology) for organising and chairing the seminar to introduce the concept, benefits and challenges of research co-production in a criminal justice context.
+Attendees heard from researchers and practitioners involved in a wide range of research projects and on the potential to expand the co-production of research on crime and justice in Ireland.

 The Chatham House Rule: